 How Long Do Frozen Tortillas Last In The Freezer?

-According to the USDA, foods frozen at a constant state of 0° F will be safe to eat indefinitely.
-Yep, keep those tortillas properly frozen and they will be safe for consumers forever.
+According to the USDA, foods frozen at a constant state of 0° F are safe to eat indefinitely.
+Yep, keep those tortillas properly frozen, and they will be safe for consumers forever.

 How Do You Defrost Tortillas?

 There are two very good options you can choose when defrosting tortillas.
-One way to thaw tortillas is in the refrigerator for 24 to 48 hours.
+One way to thaw tortillas is to keep them in the refrigerator for 24 to 48 hours.
 Another is by defrosting them on the counter at room temperature for a few hours.

-And if you’re in a pinch, you can remove all the tortillas from the plastic bag and wrap the whole stack in damp paper towels and use the microwave.
+If you’re in a pinch, you can remove all the tortillas from the plastic bag, wrap the whole stack in damp paper towels, and use the microwave.
 Be sure to defrost them on low power (or your microwave’s defrost setting) until completely defrosted.